 - You can use any theme you like (free or paid)

-- You can fully customize your site
+- You can fully modify your site

 - You can sell advertising on your site